keerthanayadav24/FINNEX/README.md

 # FINNEX — STAGE 0: FOUNDATION & ARCHITECTURE

-FINNEX is a Personal & Business Finance Management System built from scratch with a robust, extensible foundational architecture.
+FINNEX is a Personal Finance Management System built from scratch with a robust, extensible foundational architecture.

 ---